rorosen/grow/README.md

 ## Features

 - Measurement of environmental data through sensors
-- Structured storage of measurements in local databases
 - Easy integration with monitoring and visualization tools, e.g. [Grafana](https://grafana.com)
-- Control of various actuators via GPIOs
+- Feedback control based on measured data
 - Highly configurable for different use cases
+- Structured storage of measurements in local databases
 - Easy installation and maintenance with the help of [Nix](https://nixos.org/)

 ## Installation